Homeland Security searches Lumber Liquidators in Henrico, Toano

 "We are cooperating to provide information and documentation to answer the questions being asked relating to the importation of certain products."

-We want to be make it clear Lumber Liquidators has not been charged with anything.
+We want to make it clear Lumber Liquidators has not been charged with anything.

 Lumber Liquidators has more than 300 stores in the United States.

-We reached out to a company spokesperson and we are waiting for a call back.
+We reached out to a company spokesperson but have not called back.